hakaneroztekin/web-scraping/README.md

 BeautifulSoup4 (for data parsing)

-matplotlip, numpy and statsmodels.api ( for data visualization)
+matplotlip, numpy and statsmodels (for data visualization)